Anthony Martial signs new Manchester United contract: France international to stay until 2024, with option of a further year | Goal.com

 His previous deal was due to expire at the end of the 2018-19 campaign, but United triggered a one-year extension and continued talks over a more permanent arrangement.

-After embarking on a nine-match unbeaten streak under the Norwegian, Martial has decided to pledge his long-term future to the club, in a major boost for the team ahead of a crucial period of fixtures.
+After embarking on a nine-match unbeaten streak under the Norwegian, Martial has decided to pledge his long-term future to the club until 2024, in a major boost for the team ahead of a crucial period of fixtures.

-Speaking after the announcement was made on Thursday, Martial stated: "I am loving my time at this club.
+Speaking after the announcement was made on Thursday, Martial, whose new deal includes an option for a further year, stated: "I am loving my time at this club.
 From the day I joined I have been made to feel part of the United family and I have been incredibly humbled and overwhelmed by the warmth and love of our fans, who continue to amaze me with their support.

 “I would like to thank Ole and his coaching staff for their belief in me and for helping me to take my game to the next level.
 This club is all about winning trophies and I am sure the next piece of silverware is not that far away.”

-The France international joined United back in 2015 from AS Monaco for a £36m ($47m) fee and he has since enhanced his reputation as one of the best young players in European football.
+The France international joined United back in 2015 from Monaco for an initial £36 million ($47m) fee and he has since enhanced his reputation as one of the best young players in European football.

 The 23-year-old attacker has hit 42 goals in 161 games for the club, winning the FA Cup, Europa League and League Cup.